Néstor Kirchner: Human rights policy

-Kirchner also changed the extradition policy, allowing extradition for people prosecuted abroad and not facing charges in Argentina.
+Kirchner changed the extradition policy, allowing extradition for people prosecuted abroad and not facing charges in Argentina.
 He also supported the requests by human rights organizations to turn the former detention centers into memorials for the disappeared.
 Argentina became a signatory of the UN Convention on the Non-Applicability of Statutory Limitations to War Crimes and Crimes Against Humanity in 2003.
 A creative interpretation of the convention by the courts allowed them to circumvent the statutory limitations to crimes committed decades in the past, and also the ex post facto applicability of laws that were not in force at the time of the crimes.
 The Mothers of the Plaza de Mayo held their final demonstration in 2006, believing that Kirchner, unlike previous presidents, was not their enemy.
 They became political allies of Kirchner, who placed them in prominent locations during his speeches, and the group became a powerful NGO.
 He appointed Nilda Garré, who had been a political prisoner during the Dirty War, as the country's first woman Minister of Defense.

 Although Kirchner repudiated the military forces who participated in the Dirty War, he overlooked the guerrilla movements of the time.
 The government ignored the 30th anniversary of the ERP attack on the tank regiment in Azul and the 15th anniversary of the 1989 attack on La Tablada barracks.
 According to Rosendo Fraga, Kirchner downplayed the presence of terrorist organizations during the Dirty War.
 Guerrillas who committed suicide or who were executed by their own organizations were re-categorized in 2006 as victims of state terrorism, and their survivors were compensated by the state.
 However, victims of the guerrillas were not compensated.
 Journalist Ceferino Reato said that the Kirchners sought to replace the theory of the two demons, which blamed the Dirty War on both the military and the guerrillas, with a "theory of angels and demons", which blamed only the military.